What is the Medill-Northwestern Journalism Institute?

 Is financial aid available?

 Yes.
-In 2017, the program provided nearly $75,000 in financial aid and scholarships.
+The program expects to award at least $75,000 in financial aid and scholarships.
 Financial aid is need-based, but there is no set income level necessary to qualify.
 The program had six named scholarships in 2017.
 Students applying for financial aid are automatically considered for a named scholarship, almost all of which are given on the basis of need.
 These are the named scholarships:

 - Peter Alexander International Student Scholarships